 How to download and sideload apps on your Amazon Kindle Fire

-You might want to consider simply sideloading Android apps on Kindle Fire tablets, as this method doesn’t exactly require installing the Google Play Store.
+You might want to consider simply sideloading Android apps on Kindle Fire tablets.
+This method doesn’t exactly require installing the Google Play Store, making it a simpler alternative.
 Sideloading Kindle Fire apps essentially means installing them manually.
-This means the main downside is that your sideloaded apps won’t be automatically updated (unless you have the Google Play Store installed).
-Regardless, it is a helpful method to know and you actually need it to install Google Play on Kindle Fire tablets.
+The main downside is that your sideloaded apps won’t be automatically updated (unless you have the Google Play Store installed).
+Regardless, it is a helpful method to know and you need it to install Google Play on Kindle Fire tablets.

 First, you need to enable app installation from unknown sources: